apify/actor-whitepaper/README.md

 ### Dockerfile

-This file contains instructions for the system how to build the actor Docker image and how to run it.
+This file contains instructions for the system how to build the actor's Docker image and how to run it.
-This is how actors are started locally by the `apify run` command, as well as on the Apify platform.
+Actors are started by running their Docker image, both locally using the `apify run` command, as well as on the Apify platform.

 The Dockerfile is referenced from the [Actor file](./pages/ACTOR.md) using the `dockerfile` directive, and typically stored at `.actor/Dockerfile`.